Duofiller/docs/Introduction.md

 ### Operation modes

 The Duofiller G2 series has two fill modes; Timer Mode and Sensor Mode.
-To switch between the modes hold the button for 2 seconds and release.
-RGB Led color will change on button release.

-Sensor Mode is indicated by a solid blue light in the push-button when the filler is idle.
 Sensor Mode uses a pressure sensor to measure the fill level height.
 The pressure is measured in the CO~2~ tube.
-When the liquid level in the can increases the pressure in the CO~2~ tube will increase directly proportional to the liquid level in the can.
-Sensor mode can only be used to fill cans not bottles.
-When the foam enters the narrow bottleneck it creates a small back pressure in the bottle, enough for the sensor to detect a false level reading.
-Also be aware that the large bubbles you often find in highly carbonated water, soda, and cider will make the sensor mode more inconsistent than if using it with beer.
-Timer mode will work best for a carbonated beverage with large bubbles and high carbonation.
+When the liquid level in the can increases the pressure in the CO~2~ tube will increase directly proportional to the liquid level and basically ignoring the foam height.
+Sensor mode works best with beer.
+The large bubbles you often find in highly carbonated water, soda, and cider will make the sensor mode more inconsistent than if using it with beer.

-Timer mode is indicated by a solid green light in the push-button when the filler is idle.
 Timer Mode fills the can for a defined time.
 Timer mode is very reliable and consistent, but it requires that the keg pressure is stable and the foam cap is consistent from can to can.
 We recommend using timer mode as the default mode for both carbonated and uncarbonated beverages.
-Timer mode can also be used to fill bottles.
+When filling bottles Timer Mode must be selcted as Sensor Mode will be unreliable due to backpressure in the bottle when foam exits the bottle neck.

 #### Operation